National Training Packages are one of the key pillars of Australia's vocational education and training (VET) system. Training Packages define:

 The occupational outcome is determined to have changed when the skills and knowledge required to achieve the occupational outcome of the new and superseded qualifications cannot be mapped to each other and therefore the qualifications are deemed not equivalent.

 As with units of competency, determination of equivalence may also be impacted by licensing, regulatory, legislative or certification requirements.
-The detail of changes are included in the qualification mapping information located in the Companion Volume Implementation Guide.
+The detail of these changes are included in the qualification mapping information within Companion Volume Implementation Guides.
+An example is provided below from the BSB Training Package.

-What should an RTO do when a new version of a Training Package is released?
+What should an RTO do when a new version of a training product is released?

 Before implementing the new training product

 A thorough review of the new version of the training product should be conducted even if qualifications or units of competency are deemed to be equivalent.
-Equivalence doesn’t necessarily mean that there are no changes for training and assessments purposes.
-The review process should identify all changes to ensure these changes are implemented as part of the scope management process within the RTO.
+Equivalence doesn’t necessarily mean that there are no changes for training and assessment purposes.
+The review process should identify all changes to ensure they are implemented as part of the scope management process within the RTO.

-Examples of changes that are typically required include:
+Examples of changes that are typically applied include changes to:

 In the example below from the CPC Training Package, the units in two versions of the training package were determined as equivalent.
 For this example, the focus is on the assessment requirements of the units.